dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T934: Moderate unemployment can aid economic development.
+### T934: Moderate unemployment is accepted for economic growth and wage inflation.

 |Support|
 |---|